2019 United Kingdom general election: Reaction and aftermath

 In his victory speech, Johnson described the result as a mandate for leaving the EU and promised to do so by 31 January.
 The United Kingdom left the EU on 31 January 2020 but continued using EU trading rules until 23:00 on 31 December.

 The election led to both Labour and the Liberal Democrats having leadership contests: the former as Corbyn resigned, the latter as Swinson failed to be elected as an MP.
 Corbyn portrayed the 2019 election results primarily as a consequence of attitudes surrounding Brexit rather than a rejection of Labour's social and economic policies.
 In an interview held on 13 December 2019, Corbyn said the election was "taken over ultimately by Brexit", and said that he was "proud of the [Labour] manifesto".

 The Labour leadership campaign was marked by conflicting analyses of what had gone wrong for the party in the general election.
 There was debate as to whether Corbyn's unpopularity or their position on Brexit was more significant.
 The 2020 Labour Together report, published by internal Labour party figures after Keir Starmer was elected as leader, highlighted issues like Corbyn's unpopularity, the party's Brexit policy, and poor seat targeting, as well as long-term changes in Labour's electoral coalition.
-In openDemocracy, Jo Michell and Rob Calvert Jump argued that the report underplayed the fact the geographical redistributions, stating that "Labour's decline in the North, Midlands and Wales is not the result of a dramatic collapse in its vote share, but changes in the distribution of votes between parties and constituencies."
+In openDemocracy, Jo Michell and Rob Calvert Jump argued that the report underplayed the effect of the geographical redistributions, stating that "Labour's decline in the North, Midlands and Wales is not the result of a dramatic collapse in its vote share, but changes in the distribution of votes between parties and constituencies."

 Successful Liberal Democrats MPs were critical in private of how the party had decided to advocate revoking the exercise of Article 50, and the communication of that policy.
 Some criticised the election campaign for being hubristic, with its initial defining message that Swinson could be the country's next prime minister.
 Ed Davey, the party's co-acting leader after the election, argued that the unpopularity of Corbyn lost the Liberal Democrats votes to the Conservatives.
 Wera Hobhouse, who was re-elected by a majority of 12,322, argued that the party had been wrong to pursue a policy of equidistance between Labour and the Conservatives in the general election campaign.
 Instead, she argued that the party should have concentrated more on campaigning against the Conservatives.
 The SNP's leader Nicola Sturgeon described the result as a clear mandate to hold a new referendum for Scottish independence.
 The British government said that it would not agree to a referendum being held and the Scottish government announced a few months later that it would put the issue on hold due to the COVID-19 pandemic in the United Kingdom.